ISE 102. Introduction to Project Management and Work Design Systems. 3 Credit Hours.

 This course includes the integration of Industrial and Systems Engineering principles and techniques in the design and improvement of production and service systems.
 Included in the course is a culminating design experience with the preparation of a project proposal, data collection, analysis, comprehensive final report, and formal presentations to stakeholders.

-Prerequisite: IEN 547.
+Prerequisite: ISE 547.
 And Requisite: Senior Standing.

 Components: LEC.